 Chain care is crucial.
-A dirty and rusty chain makes you work harder, ruins gear shifting, and can damage the other parts of the drivetrain.
-Since most bike chains are exposed to grime and the elements, it doesn’t take much for a good chain to go bad.
+A dirty and rusty chain makes you work harder and is bad for the bike.
+Since most bike chains are often exposed to grime and the elements, it doesn’t take much for a good chain to go bad.

 To clean and lubricate your chain, you will need: